Nikolay-Lysenko/rl-musician/README.md

 python -m rlmusician [-c path_to_your_config]
 ```

 [Default config](https://github.com/Nikolay-Lysenko/rl-musician/blob/master/rlmusician/configs/default_config.yml) is used if `-c` argument is not passed.
-Search of optimal piece with these default settings takes about 20 minutes on a CPU of a regular laptop.
+Search of optimal piece with these default settings takes about 30 minutes on a CPU of a regular laptop.
+Before creating a new config, it might be useful to look at [an example with explanations](https://github.com/Nikolay-Lysenko/rl-musician/blob/master/docs/config_with_explanations.yml).

 If you are on Mac OS, please check that [parallelism is enabled](https://stackoverflow.com/questions/50168647/multiprocessing-causes-python-to-crash-and-gives-an-error-may-have-been-in-progr).

-To create a new config, it might be useful to look at [an example with explanations](https://github.com/Nikolay-Lysenko/rl-musician/blob/master/docs/config_with_explanations.yml).

 Generated pieces are stored in a directory specified in the config.
 For each piece, there is a nested directory that contains:
 * Piano roll in TSV format;